evmaus/ClusterSAT/README.md

 - Mock tests for the solver node, client, leader node, etc.
 - More comments in ClusterSAT
 - Solve one problem at a time on a node.
+- Use a callback model instead of polling on the leader node
 - Implement sharing of learned terms.
 - Implement more variable selection strategies.
 - Implement more restart strategies.